pravinchandankhede/pravinchandankhede.github.io/_posts/2024-11-27-GatewayPattern.md

 ---
 title: BFF API Gateway
-date: 2025-01-06 10:30:30 +/-TTTT
+date: 2024-11-27 10:30:30 +/-TTTT
 categories: [Architecture, API]
 tags: [api, bff, angular, limit, .net9, middleware]     # TAG names should always be lowercase
-description: This post highlights the usage of Rate Limiter middleware available in .NET 9
+description: We will discuss the importance of BFF API Gateway and how to use it effectively.
 ---

+# What is API Gateway?

+## Ways to implement API Gateway

+## Benefits of using API Gateway